GameOfLightAndShadows/SmarTac/README.md

 - [ ] Create game states : MenuState, TurnState, AttackState, etc
 - [ ] Create server to handle game state
 - [ ] Update game world state via server
+- [ ] Implement a tactical AI :  looks at the game state and determines a target
+- [ ] Implement an operational AI :  receives a target from the Tactical AI, looks at its game state and chooses an optimal action to achieve its goal
 - [ ] Create artificial brain
 - [ ] Train artificial brain
 - [ ] Implement a genetic algorithm
 - [ ] Add continuous integration with Travis
 - [ ] Implement most damageable command sequence
 - [ ] Implement an XP system
+- [ ] Implement money system
+- [ ] Implement a store for both items and equipment
 - [ ] Implement time constraint for brain training
 - [ ] Test architecture with NUnit
 - [ ] Initialize a database to store result from training over time
+- [ ] Create a 64 x 64 map
+- [ ] Make character assets move in the map

 ## License